Customs regulations

 Plant protection

 It is also prohibited to import certain plants, plant products from non-EU countries into the EU.
 The reason for the restrictions is that a wide variety of harmful organisms or diseases can be introduced with this material.
 Certain organisms can cause enormous damage to the flora in the country to which they have been introduced.
-For more information, click here or watch this video.
+For more information, click here (external link) or watch this video (external link).

 If your souvenir is an imitation or counterfeit product that you are importing into Germany in your personal luggage and purely for your own use, the customs authorities will not intervene in accordance with the provisions of industrial property law.